mprobber/intention/README.md

 We used a beaglebone, LEDscape, and the disorient microcontroller to drive many LED strips at once.
 The opc client is written to assume you're using the same setup.

 [Learn more about intention!](https://www.indiegogo.com/projects/intention-burning-man-2016-art)

+##How to run the software
+1. Copy the files to the Beaglebone
+2. Run ```python run_animations.py``` in the Terminal
+3. Make sure the USB mic is plugged in, otherwise software maybe will not run!